J1G54W-999/My-Python-Projects/README.md

 # Python_Scripting
-Home of all my python scripts that I am learning
+Home to all of the python scripting that I am learning and all of my projects I am working on.